Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: (Quantum) Stochastic processes with interventions

 where $\Pcal_{i_\alpha}$ corresponds to obtaining outcome $i_\alpha$ from a projective measurement in a fixed basis at time $t_\alpha$, \textit{i.e.}, $\Pcal_{i_\alpha}[\rho] = \bra{i_\alpha}\rho\ket{i_\alpha}\ket{i_\alpha}\!\bra{i_\alpha}$.

-We provide an example of classical combs that satisfy Eq.~\eqref{eqn::ClassProc} in our proof of Proposition~\ref{lem::getket} (specifically in Eq.~\eqref{eqn::ClassComb} of Appendix~\ref{app::GET/KET}).
-The general structure of classical combs that satisfy Eq.~\eqref{eqn::ClassProc} can be analyzed using the Choi isomorphism between quantum processes and positive matrices (again, see App.~\ref{app::GET/KET}).
-As combs can describe general processes with memory, Eq.~\eqref{eqn::ClassProc} represents the consistent definition of classical processes with memory and allows a direct extension of the results obtained in Ref.~\cite{smirne_coherence_2017} to the non-Markovian case.
+The general structure of classical combs that satisfy Eq.~\eqref{eqn::ClassProc} can then be analyzed using the Choi isomorphism between quantum processes and positive matrices~\cite{Choi1975, jamiolkowski_linear_1972}.
+As combs can describe general processes with memory, Eq.~\eqref{eqn::ClassProc} represents a consistent definition of classical processes with memory and allows a direct extension of the results obtained in Ref.~\cite{smirne_coherence_2017} to the non-Markovian case~\cite{strasberg_classical_2019,milz_when_2019}.